rob-myers/rob-myers.github.io/docs/plan.md

 - Implement comments using build and client-side calls:
   > https://eiriksm.dev/walkthrough-github-comments
 - Must navigate to GitHub to actually post comments

+- Create basic text editor using Prism shell highlighting, so can write functions and 'scripts'

 ### DONE